 Dedicated to its motto, Ut Prosim (That I May Serve), Virginia Tech takes a hands-on, engaging approach to education, preparing scholars to be leaders in their fields and communities.
-As the commonwealth's most comprehensive university and its leading research institution, Virginia Tech offers 240 undergraduate and graduate degree programs to 32,663 students and manages a research portfolio of \$513 million.
+As the commonwealth's most comprehensive university and its leading research institution, Virginia Tech offers 280 undergraduate and graduate degree programs to over 34,000 students and manages a research portfolio of more than 500 million dollars.
 The university fulfills its land-grant mission of transforming knowledge to practice through technological leadership and by fueling economic growth and job creation locally, regionally, and across Virginia.

-Founded in 1872, Virginia Tech has approximately 135 campus buildings, a 2,600-acre main campus, off-campus educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
+Founded in 1872, Virginia Tech has approximately 213 campus buildings, a 2,600-acre main campus, off-campus educational facilities in six regions, a study-abroad site in Switzerland, and a 1,800-acre agriculture research farm near the main campus.
 The campus proper is located in the Town of Blacksburg within Montgomery County and the New River Valley.

-As part of an all-hazards approach to relative risk assessment, Virginia Tech Emergency Management lead an effort to perform a hazard, risk, and vulnerability assessment (HRVA) for the main campus, and 11 satellite facilities.
-The purpose of the HRVA was to identify the relative risk for natural, technological, and human-caused hazards that may pose a threat to the university infrastructure, satellite facilities, and the campus community.
-The HRVA tool used, accounts for probability of occurrence, impact of occurrence, and university preparedness for such an incident.
-The specific findings of the assessment are reported in the Hazard, Risk & Vulnerability Assessment, June 2013 final report.
-The results of the HRVA provided a relative risk ranking for all hazards assessed.
+As part of an all-hazards approach to relative risk assessment, Virginia Tech Emergency Management conducts periodic Hazard Vulnerability Assessments (HVA) for the Virginia Tech community.
+The purpose of the HVA is to identify relative risk for natural, technological, and human-caused hazards that may pose a threat to the university infrastructure, satellite facilities, and the campus community.
+The HVA tool accounts for probability of occurrence, impact of occurrence, and university preparedness for each hazard.
+The specific findings of these assessments are detailed in their respective reports.
+The results of the HVAs provide relative-risk rankings for all assessed hazards.